1951 dodge ton restoration

 Lets start talking about those heavier antique trucks.
 I know we all have stories from our younger days about these big work trucks.
 Example… I was too young to throw bales of hay on to the old ’47 Reo 2-ton.
 So they put me behind the wheel.
 I knew what I was doing but my short legs tended to get the truck into regular “jogs” that made the worker on the back of the truck call me names.
 If you have information or a truck… or a truck story please pass it on to Wheel Tracks.
 I know VAE members have a few pickups but I don’t know if VAE members own larger antique trucks.

-7 thoughts on “Richard & Roxie Kerr and their 1951 “Cab Over” Dodge”
+7 responses to “Richard & Roxie Kerr and their 1951 “Cab Over” Dodge”

 1. I used to own that truck.
 Dale purchased it from me back in the early 90s.
 It was originally a Wrecker, with a Medium Duty Ernest Holmes model 525 Wrecker unit on it’s back.
 I purchased it out of Lexington, Virginia, back in the mid 80s.
 For pictures of it while I had it, email me at ehardy120@gmail.com